hlin/cts/README.md

 There is client library written in Python which allows easy access to REST API provided by ODCS server.

-### Installing the ODCS client library
+### Installing the ODCS client

-To install the library from Fedora repositories or from EPEL7 repository, you can run following:
+On Fedora or EPEL:

 ```
-$ sudo yum install python2-odcs-client
+$ sudo yum install odcs-client
 ```

 If you want to install using `pip`, you can run following: